 Opioid dependence is a serious and chronic brain disease characterized by compulsive, prolonged self-administration of opioid substances that are not used for a medical purpose.
+According to the 2018 U.S. National Survey on Drug Use and Health, an estimated 1.9 million people aged 18 or older in the U.S. had an opioid use disorder in the past year.
+Alcohol dependence is a serious and chronic brain disease characterized by cravings for alcohol, loss of control over drinking, withdrawal symptoms and an increased tolerance for alcohol.
+According to the 2018 U.S. National Survey on Drug Use and Health, an estimated 14.4 million people aged 18 or older in the U.S. had an alcohol use disorder in the past year.
+Adherence to medication is particularly challenging with these patient populations.

-According to the 2017 U.S. National Survey on Drug Use and Health, an estimated 2.0 million people aged 18 or older in the U.S. had an opioid use disorder.
-In 2013, with the publication of the Diagnostic Statistical Manual (DSM) V, the DSM IV diagnoses of substance use disorders as either dependence or abuse (i.e., opioid dependence), were combined into one diagnostic category of "substance use disorders" (i.e., opioid use disorder) with three categories of disorder severity-either mild, moderate or severe.
-It is believed that the DSM IV diagnoses of opioid dependence corresponds to the DSM V diagnosis of either moderate or severe opioid use disorder.
+In 2013, with the publication of the Diagnostic Statistical Manual ("DSM") 5, the DSM IV diagnoses of substance use disorders as either dependence or abuse (i.e., opioid dependence or alcohol dependence), which reflects the approved indication of VIVITROL, were combined into one diagnostic category of "substance use disorders" (i.e., opioid use disorder or alcohol use disorder) with three categories of disorder severity-mild, moderate or severe.